-A man is looking at a picture of a man on the wall and states, “Brothers and sisters I have none, but this man’s father is my father’s son.”
+A man is looking at a picture on the wall and says, “Brothers and sisters I have none, but this man’s father is my father’s son.”

-The man in the picture is his son.
-Since he doesn’t have any brothers or sisters, the statement my father’s son is himself.
-A shortened version would be this man’s father is myself, so he is the father of the man in the picture.
+The man in the picture is the onlooker’s son.
+Since he doesn’t have any brothers or sisters, the statement my father’s son can only be himself.
+A shortened version would be this man’s father is me, making him the father of the man in the picture.

 65 Comments on "The Man in the Picture"